 It’s becoming increasingly likely that the sector may need to move more quickly if they want to meet both regulatory and societal expectations.
-What can help accelerate the pace is a better understanding of how decarbonization can add value in the long run—and how more concrete steps in the near-term can achieve that.
-Taking this kind of action will not only speed up the sector’s rate of decarbonization but also the energy transition as a whole.
+What can help accelerate the pace is a better understanding of how decarbonisation can add value in the long run—and how more concrete steps in the near-term can achieve that.
+Taking this kind of action will not only speed up the sector’s rate of decarbonisation but also the energy transition as a whole.

-Deloitte’s recent energy transition survey, the results of which are featured in Utility decarbonization strategies, indicates that the PUR sector understands its role and is poised to continue leading the energy transition.
+Deloitte’s recent energy transition survey, the results of which are featured in Utility decarbonisation strategies, indicates that the PUR sector understands its role and is poised to continue leading the energy transition.
 For instance, more than half of US power sector respondents in the energy transition survey reported having board or executive-level commitments and accountability in implementing their low-carbon strategies.

-As leaders in the energy transition, power, utilities and renewables organizations are moving faster to decarbonize than many other sectors.
+As leaders in the energy transition, power, utilities and renewables organisations are moving faster to decarbonise than many other sectors.
 This is due partially to policy but principally to economics.
-As explained in Deloitte’s global report, The 2030 decarbonization challenge: The path to the future of energy, low-cost natural gas has displaced coal, reducing sector emissions significantly; wind and solar are among the cheapest resources available in most areas; and battery storage costs have plummeted.
+As explained in Deloitte’s global report, The 2030 decarbonisation challenge: The path to the future of energy, low-cost natural gas has displaced coal, reducing sector emissions significantly; wind and solar are among the cheapest resources available in most areas; and battery storage costs have plummeted.
 Technological advances have also improved energy efficiency across generation, transmission and distribution, and paved the way for new models of distributed generation such as microgrids, community solar, and peer-to-peer energy trading.

 But there is still much work to be done.
 The European Union, which leads the world in phasing out fossil fuels, relies on carbon-emitting sources for about 34% of its electricity generation.[i]
 Meanwhile, the U.S. relies on carbon-emitting fossil fuels for 63% of its electricity generation, even though many companies are setting long-term net-zero emissions targets.[ii]
 And, China remains almost entirely dependent on fossil fuels, with its state-owned utilities poised to expand their fleets of coal-fired power plants by 10% by 2025—despite the country’s commitment to the Paris Agreement.[iii]
 This collectively indicates a gap exists between where many power and utilities companies are and where they intend to be.